Homer — "Hera, do not hope to know all my thoughts; they will be hard for you, although y…"

 * Initial load can take up to 90 seconds — revising the preview in another color is nearly instant.

-"There is nothing worse for mortals than a wandering life."
+"For there is no more oppressive trouble for a man than a wandering life."

 Greek epic poet traditionally credited with the Iliad and the Odyssey, the foundational works of Western literature.
 Closely associated with Hesiod (near-contemporary Greek poet of Theogony and Works and Days).
 For an intellectual contrast, see Plato, Greek philosopher of the Republic — Republic Book X bans the poets from the ideal city, with Homer as the explicit target — Plato argued Homer's gods set immoral examples and that poetry corrupts moral education.
 The founding philosophy-versus-poetry quarrel of Western thought.